ordergroove/sculptorjs/index.md

 @import 'sculptor.css';
 ```

 Out of the box, **sculptor** takes care of all the styles the element needs to work and look like a select element.
-The only thing you must add to it is a width so the content you want has enough space.
-Then the rest of the style you can override depend on the aspect of the custom dropown you're trying to build.
+The only thing you must add to it is a width so the content fits.
+Then you can override any rule to customize it.

 Each element generated will have its class so you can style.